nais/doc/docs/README.md

 To achieve this, we ensure that each team has their own space where they can experiment, develop and host the stuff they build.
 Here they have the full set of permissions, and are only limited by their own imagination.

-You can also learn about our [user management and permissions](basics/teams).
+You can also learn about our [user management and permissions](basics/teams.md).

 ## Access Your Applications

-In the extended NAIS universe we also have a component called [naisdevice][./device].
-This is a cross-platform mechanism that provices access to NAIS services.
+In the extended NAIS universe we also have a component called [naisdevice](device/README.md).
+This is a cross-platform mechanism that provides access to NAIS services.
 The product adheres to the [Honest.security principles](https://honest.security) and takes aim at securing our operations without getting in your way.

 ## Contact the NAIS team